3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 <br>

-## Optional Download & Manual Install
+## Optional Manual Install - If you didn't do either of the ssh installs above

 <br>